chaosAD/Semihosting/Readme.md

 Other Useful GDB Commands
 -------------------------
-The are a number of useful GDB commands that you might want to try out:
+There are a number of useful GDB commands that you might want to try out:
 ```
 info registers
 list main